 The Snowshoe cat is often called the Snowshoe Siamese cat.
 But are Snowshoe cats really Siamese?
+Well, it's complicated.
+And, as usual, it's all about their breeding.

-Snowshoe cats are related to Siamese cats as they were first developed by crossing the Siamese with the American Shorthair cat.
+Snowshoe cats are related to Siamese cats as they were developed by crossing the Siamese with the American Shorthair cat.

 White noses (they should have a white upside-down V-shape that extends down between the eyes and out over the nose and muzzle) and four white boots (the front ones should be more like mittens, shorter than the hind ones).